 “Summer, Fiskars and summer houses – is there a better combination for an exhibition?
 My great passion towards the cabin life and everything related to it makes this a dream project to me.
-The idea is to present the views of ten designers on how the artists’ summer houses could look like.
+The idea is to present the views of nine designers on how the artists’ summer houses could look like.
 I will divide the exhibition in to different functions of a summer house, from bedroom to sauna, so it will be interesting to see, how each designer will realize the spaces appointed to them”, Laajisto says.

 Interiors will feature Finnish design by well- and less known designers.
 Exhibition items will also be on sale, and the venue will host various events during the summer.